Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

 * Stack & Refresh
 * Removing all modifiers from ModifierController wont remove the parmanent buffs & debuffs, make a function that does the opposite for these?
 * What to do with Positive/Negative status tags, how to automate positive?
 Check for positive value on stats, buffs, etc?
+* Should appliers be allowed for conditional?
+Most probably yes, like applying poison modifier on getting hit

   # Modifier